We have created this page to house important updates for our clients and the public.

 Below you will find resources for tax planning, business owners, and personal financial planning.
 You will also find the link to our YouTube channel where you can view additional videos, webinars, and livestreams on a variety of topics surrounding COVID-19.

-All information regarding the CARES Act was pulled from S. 3548, and is our interpretation of the legislation.
+All information regarding the CARES Act was pulled from S. 3548 and additional guidance, as it is issued, and is our interpretation of the legislation.
 ARGI does not and cannot act as your personal legal counsel.
 Please contact an advisor regarding your personal situation.

 Paycheck Protection Payment Loan & Forgiveness Calculator